angellicacardozo/angellicacardozo/README.md

 * Python

-A senior software engineer currently working as a front-end engineer.
+I am a senior software engineer and currently working as a front-end engineer.

 Thanks for visiting my profile.